 There are two types of volumes: traditional and logical.
 Traditional volumes consist of a fixed amount of physical space on one or more hard disks.
 Logical volumes can grow dynamically according the available physical space.
 This document focuses on traditional volumes.
-For information about logical volumes, see Create Logical Volumes in the Novel Storage Services Administrator Guide.
+For information about logical volumes, see the Storage Services Administration Guide.

-A CD-ROM can also be mounted as a volume.
-See CD-ROMs As Logical Volumes in the Novel Storage Services Administrator Guide.
+A CD-ROM can also be mounted as an NSS volume.
+For instructions, see the Storage Services Administration Guide.

 A NetWare server is divided into one or more volumes.
-The first network volume is named SYS: and is created during NetWare installation.
+The first network volume is named sys: and is created during NetWare installation.
 Using ConsoleOne, you can create a new volume on any hard disk that has a NetWare partition.
 A NetWare server supports up to 64 volumes.